yahiro07/beam/README.md

 Utility collection packages for web applications.
-For the projects with typescript, react, solid, and webaudio.
+For the projects with Typescript, React, SolidJS, and WebAudio.